er-umang-sharma/javascript/1. JS Language Basics/notes.md

   - Client-Side: JavaScript was traditionally only used in the browser
   - Server-Side: Thanks to Node.js, we can use JavaScript on the server as well.

-- JavaScript is what modern web development possible:
+- JavaScript is what made modern web development possible:

   - Dynamic effects and interactivity
   - Modern web applications that we interact with.